ubports/docs.ubports.com/userguide/dailyuse/libertine.rst

 ----------

 A display server coordinates input and output of an operating system.
-Most Linux|GNU distributions today use the X server.
 Ubuntu Touch does not use X, but a new display server called Mir.
 This means standard X applications are not directly compatible with Ubuntu Touch.
 A compatibility layer called XMir resolves this.